community-led-design/kit/src/resources/synthesizing-co-design-outcomes.md

 * after a single co-design session
 * after completing a series of related co-design sessions with the same learning goal
-* whenever you're moving from [one design phase to the next](https://co-design.inclusivedesign.ca/design-process/) (from discovery to brainstorming, or brainstorming to refinement)
+* whenever you're moving from [one design phase to the next](/design-process/) (from discovery to brainstorming, or brainstorming to refinement).

 ## How

 ### Share your findings

-* Get as many people as possible together who attended the co-design sessions and have them go through their notes and share what they learned.
+* Get as many co-design attendees together as possible and have them go through their notes and share what they learned.
 * As a group, review the materials that were generated during the co-design session (sketches, feature lists, etc).
 You can put these up on a wall, or in a shared folder.
-* You might have one person write down all the findings of the group and post them somewhere where everyone can access them (like a wall or a board).
+* You might have one person write down all the findings of the group and post them somewhere where everyone can access them (for example on a wall or an online board).
 Alternatively, each person can record their own findings and post them.

 ### Begin to make sense of your findings

-* Start by grouping your findings according to common themes or in another way that is meaningful to your project.
-This helps you begin to identify key points and any emerging patterns or relationships.
+* Start by grouping your findings according to common themes, or in another way that is meaningful to your project.
+This can help you begin to identify key points and any emerging patterns or relationships.
 * Give each grouping a name that best describes the content.
 This helps to identify and communicate your themes.

 ### Present your findings